 - if pucch-GroupHopping equals 'neither'

-where is given by the higher-layer parameter hoppingId.
+where is given by the higher-layer parameter hoppingId, if the higher-layer parameter hoppingId is configured; otherwise, .

 - if pucch-GroupHopping equals 'enable'

-where the pseudo-random sequence is defined by clause 5.2.1 and shall be initialized at the beginning of each radio frame with where is given by the higher-layer parameter hoppingId.
+where the pseudo-random sequence is defined by clause 5.2.1 and shall be initialized at the beginning of each radio frame with where is given by the higher-layer parameter hoppingId, if the higher-layer parameter hoppingId is configured; otherwise, .

 - if pucch-GroupHopping equals 'disable'